Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 4 April 2025 22.28.28 UTC
+- WIB: Jumat, 4 April 2025 23.31.46 UTC
-- WITA: Jumat, 4 April 2025 23.28.28 UTC
+- WITA: Sabtu, 5 April 2025 00.31.46 UTC
-- WIT: Sabtu, 5 April 2025 00.28.28 UTC
+- WIT: Sabtu, 5 April 2025 01.31.46 UTC

 Kutipan Inspiratif:
-"At the end of the day, the most overwhelming key to a child's success is the positive involvement of parents."
+"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."

-Kategori: success
+Kategori: nature